 You can let the cake sit out at room temperature, covered loosely with aluminum foil, for 1 day.

-How to freeze the cake:
+How to freeze it:

 More delicious cardamom desserts: